anki/cozmo-python-sdk/docs/source/getstarted.rst

 |

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-First Steps - “Hello, World!”
+First Steps - "Hello, World!"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's test your new setup by running a very simple program.
 This program instructs Cozmo to say "Hello, World!" - a perfect way to introduce him and you to the world of programming.